hhunter-ms/python-sdk/daprdocs/content/en/python-sdk-docs/python-workflow.md

 The sample then demonstrated terminating a workflow by:
 - Starting a new workflow using the same `instanceId` as the purged workflow.
-- Terminating the workflow and purging before shutting down the workflow.
+- Terminating the workflow and purging again before shutting down the workflow.

 ```python
         # Kick off another workflow